SprainedSpark89/Project-Poseidon-Uberbukkit/README.md

 ## Want to use UberBukkit on your server?
 Please read the following article before changing over to UberBukkit (From Project-Poseidon): https://github.com/RhysB/Project-Poseidon/wiki/Implementing-Project-Poseidon-In-Production

-# Download
+## Download
-## Releases
+### Releases
-You can download the latest GitHub release [here](https://github.com/Moresteck/Project-Poseidon-Uberbukkit/releases/latest)
+You can download the latest GitHub release [here](https://github.com/Moresteck/Project-Poseidon-Uberbukkit/releases/latest).

-## Snapshots
+### Snapshots
-You can download the latest build through [GitHub actions](https://github.com/Moresteck/Project-Poseidon-Uberbukkit/actions/workflows/build-and-test.yaml) (You need to be logged into GitHub) or get it from [betacraft.uk](https://betacraft.uk/utilities) along with pre-made configuration files.
+You can download the latest build through [GitHub actions](https://github.com/Moresteck/Project-Poseidon-Uberbukkit/actions/workflows/build-and-test.yaml) (You need to be logged in on GitHub) <br>
+or get it from [betacraft.uk](https://betacraft.uk/utilities) along with **pre-made configuration files**.

 ## Licensing
 CraftBukkit and Bukkit are licensed under GNU General Public License v3.0<br>